martinmueller1104/d3m.github.io/_pages/about.md

 - and the automation of image annotations based on multimodal, correlative microscopy.

 ### Microstructure-property modelling
-The microstructure quantification work feeds directly into the second pillar: microstructure-property modelling.
+The microstructure quantification work feeds directly into the second pillar: microstructure-property modelling in the context of processing-structure-property links (PSP).
 Focusing on micro-scale and microstructure-dominated properties:
 - we generate our own experimental datasets, from nano- and micro-scale to macroscopic mechanical testing
 - we use and compare explainable microstructure descriptors and deep, latent features for our ML modeling,
 - and explore cross-property transfer learning for small experimental datasets.